teal-language/tl/docs/declaration_files.md

 #### Global environment definition

-If the third party library is "globally available" in your execution environment, i.e., if you do not need to explicitly `require` it in your code, you can tell the compiler to predefine it into its own type checking environment.
+Some customized Lua environments predefine some values into the Lua VM space as global variables.
+An example of an environment which presents this behavior is [LÖVE](https://love2d.org), which predefines a `love` global table containing its API.
+This global is just "there", and code written for that environment assumes it is available, even if you don't load it with `require`.

+To make the Teal compiler aware of such globals, you can define them inside a declaration file, and tell the compiler to load the declaration module into its own type checking environment, using the `--global-env-def` flag in the CLI or the `global_env_def` string in `tlconfig.lua`.

-For instance, assuming you have the following declaration file, called `love-example.d.tl`:
+For example, if you have a file called `love-example.d.tl` containing the definitions for LÖVE:

 ```
 -- love-example.d.tl